mebble/ltag/README.md

 wolves #animals #canines
 ```

+For more examples, check out the test data at `./test/testdata/`.
 For more usage information, run `ltag --help`.

 ## Features